xxyrad/MetaHash/roadmap.md

 ### ⚡ Other Features (TBD)

-- **Delegated Reputation**:
-  - Coldkeys delegating miners to participate on specific subnets.

 - **Multi-subnet Bonus Weighting**:
   - Enhanced emissions for miners active in multiple high-complexity subnets.

-- **Merit Credit System**:
-  - Internal scoring system independent of Bittensor incentive.

-- **Validator Reputation Layer**:
-  - Track and score validators for fairness and uptime on Merit.

-- **Web3 Authentication**:
-  - Integrate Web3 wallet logins for dashboard access and management.

 ---